sha-intelligence-admin/core-comm/PRICING_IMPLEMENTATION_PLAN.md

 ## 1. Architecture Overview

-We will use **Stripe** for payment processing, handling both recurring subscriptions and one-time credit top-ups.
+We will use **Flutterwave** for payment processing, handling both recurring subscriptions and one-time credit top-ups.
 *   **Subscriptions**: Handle the monthly platform fee (Starter, Growth, Scale).
 *   **Wallet System**: An internal ledger system to track prepaid credits for usage (calls, etc.).
 *   **Usage Tracking**: Real-time deduction of credits based on call duration.